Individual Therapy for Children ages 9 years and up, Adolescents & Adults, Family Therapy

 In my career, I have worked at Suburban Hospital, UMD Shady Grove’s Counseling Center, and as a counselor and the Executive Director at Washington Pastoral Counseling Service.

 Relationship problems (Al-Anon informed)

-Insomnia treatment using CBT-I (5 - 7 sessions)
+Insomnia treatment using CBT-I (4-8 sessions) (see below)

 Grief and Loss